ntimo/minio-docs/source/operations/install-deploy-manage/deploy-minio-single-node-multi-drive.rst

    :depth: 2

 The procedures on this page cover deploying MinIO in a Single-Node Multi-Drive (SNMD) configuration.
-This topology provides increased drive-level reliability and failover protection as compared to :ref:`Single-Node Single-Drive (SNSD) deployments <minio_snsd>`.
+This topology provides increased drive-level reliability and failover protection as compared to :ref:`Single-Node Single-Drive (SNSD) deployments <minio-snsd>`.

 .. cond:: linux or macos or windows

-   For production environments, MinIO strongly recommends deploying  with the :ref:`Multi-Node Multi-Drive (Distributed) <minio_mnmd>` topology.
+   For production environments, MinIO strongly recommends deploying  with the :ref:`Multi-Node Multi-Drive (Distributed) <minio-mnmd>` topology.

 .. cond:: container